qld-cf/electron-react-tpl/README_EN.md

 3. Stuck in node install.js: npm config edit add: electron_mirror="https://npm.taobao.org/mirrors/electron/"
 4. Download electron 9.1 has been failed, please delete the package, and then install the global version of electron 9.1
 5. You can also try the latest version of electron, and use 9.1.0 for stability.
-6. With the increase in business volume, the hot-loading efficiency of the umi version will become lower after the number of tsx increases.
+6. With the increase in business volume, the hot loading efficiency of the umi version will become lower after the number of tsx increases.
 You can try to configure routing instead of dynamic routing
 ```
 // .umirc.ts
 const routes = [] // Custom routes, from src/render/.umi/core/routes.ts